 All three units work, and each is easily convertible into the others.

 cycle = radian / (2 * π) = degree / 360 degree = radian * 180 / π = cycle * 360 radian = degree * π / 180 = cycle * 2 * π

 When converting between radians and degrees, there is an implicit step where values are first converted to cycles.

-I am thinking that programming languages should make cycles the standard angular unit.
+Programming languages should make cycles the standard angular unit.
 It is the most convenient for programming.
 It is less baffling to normal people than radians.
+If you know how to give a dial a quarter turn, you understand cycles.
 Computers can express cycles exactly.
 Computers have trouble with π.